If You Feel Like a Fraud, Imposter Syndrome is Keeping You From Success

 - Attitude.
 Value your business activities.
 Criticizing and complaining about yourself or others doesn’t do much good if you stop there and don’t do anything about it.
 Figure out the steps to turn things around.
 Then do something to advance your business.

 Critical thoughts don’t magically disappear overnight.
 So here’s my challenge to you.
 Pair each negative statement with a positive one.
 If you’re going to be self critical, then include an equal number of statements acknowledging where you did something well.

 This will be a stretch for you in the beginning.
 It’s okay to start with small acknowledgments.
 This practice will train your brain to notice the good things too.

 As you create a history of positive actions, your mental attitude begins to shift.
 Over time you’ll discover that you have fewer and fewer feelings of being a fraud.
 Your brilliance and gifts will emerge.

 Remove the Mask

 Because Imposter Syndrome can show up in so many ways, it is challenging to pinpoint exactly how it affects your business.
 That’s where Business Success Solution can help.
-As a therapist turned business coach, I work with you to get out of your own way and achieve the success you deserve.
-Together we work to remove the obstacles and develop a specific action plan for you and your business to prosper.Get out of your own way and achieve the success you deserve.
-Click To Tweet
+As a sports psychologist turned business coach, I work with accounting professionals to take charge of their firm instead of their firm taking charge of them.
+Together we work to remove the obstacles and develop a specific action plan for you and your accounting firm to prosper.Get out of your own way and achieve the success you deserve.
+Read full post. #getpaidwhatyoureworth Click To Tweet

 As you overcome the challenges, you discover that you’re now stepping up where you used to hold back.
-Entrepreneurs gain success from the inside out.
+Firm owners gain success from the inside out.
 You will discover the more positive steps you take to overcome your feeling of fraud, the more success you’ll experience.